sc3/cook-convictions/_credit.md

 Our partners for this project are the [Chicago Justice Project](http://chicagojustice.org/), a nonprofit research organization, and [FreeGeek Chicago](http://freegeekchicago.org/)'s Supreme Chi-Town Coding Crew ([SC3](https://github.com/sc3/sc3)).

-Yana Kunichoff is the project's analyst and editor, Geoffrey Hing is the senior developer and Brian Peterson is the junior developer.
+Yana Kunichoff is the project's analyst and editor, Geoffrey Hing and Brian Peterson were the developers.

 [The Illustrated Press](http://illuspress.com) created the illustrations.